lizmat/App-Rak/README.md

 --strict
 --------

+Flag.
 Only applicable if `--csv-per-line` has been specified.
-Flag.
-If specified with a trueish value, then each line in the CSV file **must** have the same number of fields.
+If specified, then each line in the CSV file **must** have the same number of fields.
 Default is to allow different numbers of fields.

 --summary-if-larger-than=N
 --------------------------